-HALO® 90 Å Phenyl-Hexyl is a high-speed, high-performance liquid chromatography column based on a new Fused-Core® particle design.
-The Fused-Core® particle provides a thin porous shell of high-purity silica surrounding a solid silica core.
-This particle design exhibits very high column efficiency due to the shallow diffusion paths in the 0.5-micron thick porous shell and the small overall particle size of 2.7-microns.
-The bonded, endcapped, dimethylphenylhexyl stationary phase of HALO® 90 Å Phenyl-Hexyl provides a stable, reversed phase packing with enhanced $\pi$ - $\pi$ and mild steric interactions due to the relatively long-chain hexyl linkage to the base silica.
-HALO® 90 Å Phenyl-Hexyl can be used for basic, acidic, or neutral compounds with alternate selectivity from C18.
+HALO[®] 90 Å Phenyl-Hexyl is a high-speed, high-performance liquid chromatography column based on the highly efficient Fused-Core[®] particle design.
+The Fused-Core[®] particle provides a thin porous shell of high-purity silica surrounding a solid silica core.
+This particle design exhibits very high column efficiency due to the shallow diffusion paths in the 0.6-micron thick porous shell and the highly uniform overall particle size of 5-microns.
+The bonded, endcapped, dimethylphenylhexyl stationary phase of HALO[®] 90 Å Phenyl-Hexyl provides a stable, reversed phase packing with enhanced pi-pi and mild steric interactions due to the relatively long-chain hexyl linkage to the base silica.
+HALO[®] 90 Å Phenyl-Hexyl can be used for basic, acidic, or neutral compounds with alternate selectivity from C18.